How To Do Dim Sum In Hong Kong

 #3 Tea up

-As you can probably gather from the meal literally being called ‘drinking tea’, tea is a must.
+As you can probably gather from the fact that the meal is literally called “drinking tea”, tea is a must.
 Not just because it’s part of a tradition, but also because tea helps break down high-sodium and deep fried foods.

-When pouring tea, the custom is to serve others before yourself.
+When pouring tea, its customary to serve others before yourself.
 Within families, the youngest pours tea for the elder members.
 Pour for the people on your left side with your right hand, and vice versa.

 If your teapot is running a little dry, leave the lid ajar to signal a need for more water to the wait staff.